DFHack/dfhack/docs/guides/quickfort-alias-guide.rst

 teeth        forbidteeth         permitteeth
 horns        forbidhorns         permithorns
 hair         forbidhair          permithair
+usablehair   forbidusablehair    permitusablehair
 craftrefuse  forbidcraftrefuse   permitcraftrefuse
 ===========  ==================  ==================

 Notes:

+* ``usablehair`` Only hair and wool that can make usable clothing is included, i.e. from sheep, llamas, alpacas, and trolls.
-* ``craftrefuse`` includes everything a craftsdwarf can use: skulls, bones, shells, teeth, horns, and hair.
+* ``craftrefuse`` includes everything a craftsdwarf or tailor can use: skulls, bones, shells, teeth, horns, and "usable" hair/wool (defined above).

 Stone stockpile adjustments
 ```````````````````````````